TypeScriptToLua/TypeScriptToLua/README.md

 # TypescriptToLua
 A generic TypeScript to Lua transpiler.
 Write your code in TypeScript and publish Lua!

+Large projects written in lua can become hard to maintain and make it easy to make mistakes.
+Writing code in TypeScript instead improves maintainability, readability and robustness, with the added bonus of good IDE support.
+This project is useful in any environment where Lua code is accepted, with the powerful option of simply declaring any existing API using TypeScript declaration files.

 [![Build Status](https://travis-ci.org/Perryvw/TypescriptToLua.svg?branch=master)](https://travis-ci.org/Perryvw/TypescriptToLua)
 [![Build status](https://ci.appveyor.com/api/projects/status/github/perryvw/typescripttolua?branch=master&svg=true)](https://ci.appveyor.com/project/Perryvw/typescripttolua)
 [![Coverage](https://codecov.io/gh/perryvw/typescripttolua/branch/master/graph/badge.svg)](https://codecov.io/gh/perryvw/typescripttolua)